 As seen above, the main theme of Lithium line is that of separation from the mother.
 Going from left to right, the Lithium line has Lithium, Beryllium, Boron, Carbon, Nitrogen, Oxygen and Fluorine.
 The remedies in this line represent different phases of an individual after conception through the journey from the mother’s womb to the outside world and separation from the mother.
 Hydrogen (Row 1 of the Mineral Kingdom) is the stage where the child is about to be conceived, where the sperm and the ovum unite.
 Thereafter, remedies in Row 2 represent stages in mature people, who still have their innermost experience of being dependent, within the womb, or separating from the mother figure.
 Every remedy in this line has its individual stage in development.
 Nitrogen belonging to the right side of Row 2 has an experience of being restricted and constricted in the passage from womb to the outside world.
 This experience corresponds to the patient’s experience.

 Here, the main issue of the case is Uncertainty.
-When you read Argentum nitricum from ‘Soul of Remedies’ by Rajan Sankaran, he writes, that patient needing this remedy cannot take suspense which is his unique feature.
+When you read a Argentum compound remedy from ‘Soul of Remedies’ by Rajan Sankaran, he writes, that patient needing this remedy cannot take suspense which is his unique feature.
 Moreover, this uncertainty is uncontrollable.
 This ‘not in control’ is peculiar to right side of Lithium series.

-So, on the one hand we see peculiar features of Calcarea like fear of infectious diseases, cowardice and on the other hand we have the experience of uncertainty, restricted, entangled, beyond control which correspond to the Nitrogen belonging to the right side of Row 2 of the periodic table.
-So, Calcarea nitricum was the remedy similar to his case.
-Hence, he received Calcarea nitricum 200 (to avoid chances of aggravation).
+So, on the one hand we see peculiar features of Calcium compound remedies like fear of infectious diseases, cowardice and on the other hand we have the experience of uncertainty, restricted, entangled, beyond control which correspond to the Nitrogen belonging to the right side of Row 2 of the periodic table.
+So, a Calcium compound remedy was the remedy similar to his case.

 In his follow up after 6 months, he reported that he is much better and peaceful.
 Anxiety levels have significantly diminished.
 Earlier the smallest of situations would trigger off absolute panic, now he is markedly relaxed.
 His family and friends noted a positive shift in him.
 He still visits the clinic for some problem of a bloated abdomen which it settles with a dose of his constitutional medicine.